gonzoknows/gonzoknows.github.io/_posts/2023-01-30-My-Top-3-Instant-Messengers.md

 ### Pros:
 - Most secure & private messenger, but not practical
 - Encrypted messaging & forums
-- Offline messaging via Bluetooth & WiFi
+- Offline messaging via Bluetooth & Wi-Fi
 - Messages stored on device, not in cloud

 ### Cons: